orangejuice/blog/data/activity/book-献给阿尔吉侬的花束-2015/record.en.md

   subtitle: "[US] Daniel Keyes / 2015 / Guangxi Normal University Press"
   history:
     - date: 2022-01-14 21:12:29
-      comment: Via 24 Billies
+      comment: Via 24 Billy
       status: todo
 ---

-Carrying the pain caused by mental suffering, I finished this work very empathetically.
-A dull and naive soul, desiring to become smart, to be liked by friends, to be loved, becomes irritable, resentful, self-pitying and resistant once gaining wisdom.
-He exhausts himself in search of who he is, seeking foolish answers to age-old questions.
-Life is indeed bitter, with its ups and downs.
-Doesn't everyone arrive like Charlie, ignorant, and leave in confusion?
-Abrupt birth, driven by adults to learn language and knowledge, once becoming smart, we start to join adults, start being dissatisfied, start struggling, start suffering, we build a sand castle, then watch it blur and collapse right in front of our eyes...
-Allow me to let out a mournful howl!
-Deduct one point for the translation, where the fluency, literariness, and the brilliance and depth of the story do not blend well.
+I endured the agony caused by mental strain and finished this work just like being there.
+A dull, childish soul who wanted to be smart, loved by friends, and loved, became irritable, resentfull, and self-pitying in loneliness and resistance once he gained intelligence.
+He exhausted himself searching for himself, finding foolish answers to outdated questions!
+Indeed, life is sorrowful, with its ebb and flow, and isn’t everyone as ignorant as Charlie at his arrival, leaving confusedly?
+Suddenly born, driven by adults to learn language and knowledge, becoming smart leads to joining adults, dissatisfaction, competition, and pain.
+He built a sandcastle only to guard and watch it blur and collapse before his eyes...
+Allow me to issue a mournful wail!
+Translation minus one point, fluency and literary quality do not quite blend with the story's brilliance and depth.